The main goal of contractor marketing online is to show you’re an expert in your field.

 3. Target the right audience

 How you target is a huge factor in the performance of your Facebook ads.
-The good news is that you can find tons of targeting features on the Meta Ads Manager.

-• Demographic targeting: Choose age, gender, location, and other demographic factors.
+- Target by age, gender, location, and other demographic factors.

 4. Implement automation with LeadsBridge

 In addition to transferring your lead data from Facebook to your CRM or email marketing platform, automation helps you see how effective your campaigns are.
-Conversions API for CRM lets you track your ad’s performance without using cookies.
+Conversions API lets you track your ad’s performance without using cookies.

 Examples of effective Facebook ads for contractors

-The best Facebook ads for contractors are customized for their audience.
-They can be funny or earnest.
 While many people like traditional text-only testimonials and case studies, younger audiences often prefer authentic messages and user-generated content (UGC).

 To understand how brands are using testimonial ads today, let’s take a look through various examples of Facebook ads for contractors.